 OK, I can see your point.

 First things first: what the heck is Myst?
-For you youngsters born after the original Home Alone was released, Myst was a wildly popular and award-winning computer adventure game created in the early 1990s.
+For you youngsters born after the first Home Alone was released, Myst was a wildly popular and award-winning computer adventure game created in the early 1990s.
 In addition to its no-instructions-you-figure-it-out gameplay, the game’s Dune meets Game of Thrones vibe made it an eerie and mystical experience (no pun intended).

 So how does that describe my website?
 Welp, it’s definitely not flat.
 Yes, more and more developers are embracing corners with a radius and all manner of animated transitions, but I’ve perhaps taken it a step farther backward (?!) with gray boxes, text and box shadows, and subtly-floating elements that evoke the heyday of Windows 95.
 Or Myst.

 In case you’re wondering, I’m very well aware of the state of my competition on the first page of Google.
 I’ve had an eyebrow or two raised at my unorthodox use of a sidebar and a general maverick-y approach to website design.
 But I assure you, there most definitely is a method to my madness.

 I am The AntiZillow

 I’ve been told by a friendly and accomplished developer that I should emulate Zillow in my design.

 Why not?
 Take a look at just about every other real estate website on the first couple of Google’s pages and notice that they are virtually identical in their design.
 They all followed Zillow’s lead because, because, Zillow is the best!
 And we want to be like the best!